 The core question becomes, “Is our goal to complete the listed features, or is our goal to provide the outcomes desired by those features?
 In other words, if we could provide the same value with half the amount of work, and without building all of the features, would this be acceptable?”

 Better understanding of the intent offered by direct conversations with the Business Owners often results in the teams providing new perspectives to System Architects/Engineering and Product Management and quickly finding ways to apply their expertise more effectively.

 Use Stretch Objectives

-- Improved economics.
-Without them, if the team must commit to a 100% scope in a fixed timebox, they are forced to trade off quality or build other buffers into the system.
-Buffers convert uncertain “might-have-been” scope to certain but “less-than-what-might-have-been” scope, resulting in less overall throughput.
+- Improved economics – Without stretch objectives, a team must commit to a 100% scope in a fixed timebox, This forces teams to trade off quality or build other buffers into the system.
+These other buffers accumulate and convert uncertain earliness to certain lateness, resulting in less overall throughput.

 - Adaptability to change.
-In order to reliably deliver on a cadence, stretch objectives provide the capacity needed to meet commitments yet alter priorities if necessary when fact patterns change.
+In order to reliably deliver on a cadence, stretch objectives provide the capacity margin (buffer) needed to meet commitments, yet alter priorities if necessary when fact patterns change.

 Write SMART Objectives

 Team PI objectives serve as a brief summary of a team’s plan for the PI.
 However, the fact that the objectives are at the higher level of abstraction means that they may tend toward fuzzy and non-verifiable “chunks of intent.”
 To address this, teams use SMART objectives.
 Each objective is written in such a way that it is:

 - Specific – States the intended outcome as simply, concisely, and explicitly as possible.
 (Hint: Try starting with an action verb.)